akuepfer/P4-frontend-nanodegree-mobile-portfolio/README.md

 ### Setting up and run Undertow web server

-To gain 100% by Google it is required beside adjusting the source files, setting up a web server with certain aspects.
+To gain 100% by Google Page Speed, beside adjusting the source files, setting up a web server with certain aspects is needed.
 For this project I am utilizing the [Undertow](http://undertow.io/) web server.
-Undertow may be setup using Java code.
+Undertow may be setup using a Java class.
-The source for my example under the directory `SimpleServer/`.
-The main class is `fileserving.StaticHttpServer`.
+The source for my example is under the directory `SimpleServer/`.
+The main and only class is `fileserving.StaticHttpServer`.
 The server listens at port `8778`.

-This serer has three configration sections
+This serer has three configuration sections

 * Serve static files
 * Enabling compression